Tree Care Instructions

 - Don’t let the soil around your tree dry out.

-- Fill the ring of soil around your until the water doesn’t drain immediately.
+- Fill the ring of soil around your tree until the water doesn’t drain immediately.
 Approximately five gallons per one inch caliper.

 - Maintain the soil ring around your tree for six months

 - Keep the soil and mulch away from the trunk of the tree to ensure you are watering the roots.

 - Sprinklers alone will not provide enough water.